Platte County Assessor's Office

 What is a tax levy?

 A tax levy is a number determined by a taxing authority such as a school district used in calculating, from the assessed value, the amount owed to that taxing authority for that tax year.
-As government services and costs increase, levies and taxes have to be raised to pay for these services.
+As government services and costs change, levies and taxes are recalculated to cover the costs of these services.

 Does the Assessor's Office set the levy rates?